-- submit final official undergraduate transcript(s) from the college or university at which a baccalaureate degree was conferred, and any other institution of higher education attended (whether or not academic credit was earned); - submit a personal goal statement including: - o future goals: identify career/professional goals; and, - leadership or group contributions: describe examples of leadership experience in which you have significantly influenced others, helped resolve disputes, or contributed to group efforts over time; - submit a resume; - see programs for additional admission requirements, if any.
+- submit final official undergraduate transcript(s) from the college or university at which a baccalaureate degree was conferred, and any other institution of higher education attended (whether or not academic credit was earned); - if the applicant earned the undergraduate degree at a non-U.S. institution, the transcripts must be evaluated by WES/ECE to show the degree is equivalent to a four-year undergraduate degree in the U.S. The evaluation can be sent directly from WES/ECE to Gradtranscripts@Harrisburgu.edu. - submit a personal goal statement including: - o future goals: identify career/professional goals; and, - leadership or group contributions: describe examples of leadership experience in which you have significantly influenced others, helped resolve disputes, or contributed to group efforts over time; - submit a resume; - see programs for additional admission requirements, if any.